-The evening’s other honorees included former Pennsylvania Representative Patrick Murphy, who helped lead opposition to the military’s “Don’t Ask, Don’t Tell” policy; and Todd Parr, the award-winning children’s book author.
+The evening’s other honorees included former Pennsylvania Representative Patrick Murphy, who helped lead the opposition to the military’s “Don’t Ask, Don’t Tell” policy; and Todd Parr, the award-winning children’s book author.

 “Modern Family” stars Eric Stonestreet was among the award presenters.

-Jesse Tyler Ferguson, Broadway actor and star of “Modern Family” performed during the event.
+Jesse Tyler Ferguson, Broadway actor, and star of “Modern Family” performed during the event.

 The 2012 Awards Dinner marked the beginning of a year-long national celebration of Family Equality Council’s 30th anniversary and demonstrated the organization’s renewed commitment to creating a better world for the parents and children, grandparents and grandchildren, friends and allies, who are part of the lesbian, gay, bisexual, and transgender community.